NICALab/SUPPORT/README.md

 ## Installation

-It could depending on your network speed, but the installation generally took less than 20 minutes.
+The installation time could vary depending on your network speed, but in general, it takes less than 20 minutes.

 #### 1. Clone the repository
 ```